medialab/spsm-database/README.md

 ### Step 1.
 Import data from CSV files

 Create initial tables from CSV files.
 To guarantee that the database is always constructed in the same way, declare in the config file the fixed CSV files used for the import.
-The following, finalized data files have been used and are stored on a private git repository: [Condor](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/condor_full.csv), [Completed URLs](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/unique_completed_urls_from_condor_set_of_duplicate_urls.csv), [Science Feedback](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/science_feedback_full.json), [De Facto](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/defacto_full.json).
+The following, finalized data files have been used and are stored on a private git repository: [Condor](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/condor_full.csv), [Completed URLs](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/unique_completed_urls_from_condor_set_of_duplicate_urls.csv), [URLs' enriched titles](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/url_title_enrichment.csv), [Science Feedback](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/science_feedback_full.json), [De Facto](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/defacto_full.json).

 ```yaml
 ---